Dr. Tamara Zach

 • A sudden, severe "thunderclap" headache unlike anything before

-• Headaches associated with fever, stiff neck, or rash
+• Headaches with fever, stiff neck, or rash

 • Neurological symptoms such as weakness, vision changes, or coordination problems